Society to Preserve Philadelphia African American Assets

 Our Focus Areas

 Identify historic and culturally significant real estate assets.
-Maintain a list of these historically significant properties .
+Maintain a list of these over 500 historically significant properties .

-Seek solutions and resources that provide funding for maintenance, acquisition, or sustainment.
-Monitor the existing historic designations: (e.g. historic markers, murals, historic commission designations, etc.) City, State and National.
-Submit or ensure awareness or oversight of applications for designations.
+Seek solutions and resources that provide funding for maintenance or sustainment.
+Monitor the historic designations: (e.g. historic markers, murals, historic commission designations, etc.) City, State and National.

 Act to ensure representation of our history.
-Increase awareness through promotions, events, tours and products.
+Increase awareness through promotion, educational programs and events.

 Here’s the latest news, Blogs or upcoming events